LitecoinZ-Community/bitcore/packages/ltzcore-wallet-client/README.header.md

 ## Example

-Start your own local [Bitcore wallet service](https://github.com/bitpay/ltzcore-wallet-service) instance.
+Start your own local [ltzcore wallet service](https://github.com/LitecoinZ-Community/ltzcore-wallet-service) instance.
 In this example we assume you have `ltzcore-wallet-service` running on your `localhost:3232`.

 Then create two files `irene.js` and `tomas.js` with the content below: